Brothers (The Black Keys album): Background

 Tensions had grown within the band by 2009, and the two embarked on side projects.
-Guitarist/vocalist Dan Auerbach was introduced to engineer Mark Neill through friend Liam Watson, and with his assistance built his own analogue home studio at his home in Akron, Ohio (later named Easy Eye Sound System), and in late 2007, the two convened in Neill's La Mesa, California home to record.
+Guitarist/vocalist Dan Auerbach was introduced to engineer Mark Neill through friend Liam Watson, and with his assistance built his own analogue studio (later named Easy Eye Sound System) at his home in Akron, Ohio; in late 2007, the two convened in Neill's La Mesa, California, home to record.
 The sessions became Auerbach's solo debut Keep It Hid, which was released in February 2009 on Nonesuch Records to positive reviews.
 Drummer Patrick Carney, who had not been informed of Auerbach's solo plans, was livid: "Everybody knew but me.
 I was mad at Dan.
 I was mad at our manager.
 I was mad at everybody."
 Carney was afraid Auerbach had moved on and was on the verge of quitting the band; the two hardly spoke for several months and another Black Keys recording was uncertain.
 Auerbach, who had played Carney the recordings but failed to mention it would see release, found it increasingly difficult to communicate with the drummer due to his antipathy for Carney's then-wife, Denise Grollmus.
 Auerbach said, "I really hated her from the start and didn't want anything to do with her."

 Carney realized his anger was misdirected as he was coming off a rough divorce.
-He and Grollmus were married for two years but together for nine.
+He and Grollmus were married for two years, but together for nine.
 According to the drummer, his ex-wife slept with his best friend, lied to him for several years and bilked him for money.
 By the end of the relationship, Carney was depressed, drinking heavily, and had gained 25 pounds.
 "Homeboy was miserable," Auerbach said of his bandmate "He was being manipulated mentally and emotionally."
 Carney eventually broke off the relationship with a phone call while his wife was in Europe.
 Eventually, Auerbach and Carney met to discuss how important the band was to both of them.
 "Then we hugged and made up and it's been all good ever since," said Auerbach.
 The duo soon met at Neill's La Mesa home and got to work on several ideas, notably recording "These Days", which would ultimately become the closing track on Brothers.
 Things moved carefully in La Mesa when conversations shifted to Neill's old studio in Georgia.
 The three began discussing heading down South to complete the bulk of the album in a historic old studio.
-Sun Studio and Phillips Recording in Memphis, as well as Robin Hood Studios in Tyler, Texas were contenders, and the band even considered an old VFW hall in Neill's home town of Valdosta.
+Sun Studio and Phillips Recording in Memphis, as well as Robin Hood Studios in Tyler, Texas, were contenders, and the band even considered an old VFW hall in Neill's home town of Valdosta.
 The band desired, most of all, to get out of town and have the tracks imbued with a Southern kind of atmosphere.
 Logistical problems immediately surfaced with both Sun and Phillips, and Auerbach suggested Muscle Shoals Sound Studio.